nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`
 * In the name search persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
-* Only full words will be matched for room_number and phone_number, the arguments should be exactly the same as the person's ROOM_NUMBER and PHONE_NUMBER
+* Only full words will be matched for ROOM_NUMBER and PHONE_NUMBER, the arguments should be exactly the same as the person's ROOM_NUMBER and PHONE_NUMBER
-* Order of the tags do not matter `t/friends t/colleagues` works the same as `t/colleagues t/friends`
+* Order of the TAGs do not matter `t/friends t/colleagues` works the same as `t/colleagues t/friends`
-* Tags search is case-sensitive `Friends` will not match `friends`
+* Tag search is case-sensitive `Friends` will not match `friends`
-* In tag search the contacts have to contain all the specified tags in order to match
+* In tag search the contacts have to contain all the specified TAGs in order to match

 Examples:
 * `find p/94509592 n/Alex Jones r/08-1234 t/friends t/colleagues`